Gallery Exhibitions

 Artists and the Community

-Since its inception in 1956 as a non-profit community-based organization, the Chico Art Center's mission is to foster and promote the visual arts.
+Since its inception in 1956 as a non-profit community-based organization, Chico Art Center's mission is to foster and promote the visual arts.
 The Center has a long history of offering fine art instruction, professional gallery shows, and events that connect the public with artists.
 The intent now, as always, is to help the community appreciate the importance of visual art in our society.
 We are a 501(c)3 non-profit organization.
+We offer free arts programming through volunteerism and grant funding at our center, at free events such as the Downtown Thursday Night Farmers Market, Maker Muse Street Fair, ARTober Fest, Chico ART Festival in May, and in community settings, free of charge, to a diverse population.

-Cultural Equity Statement
+Cultural Equity

 Our Art Center and those involved with management and its activities, strives to ensure racial and cultural equity in its art outreach, scholarships, leadership, resource allocation, partnerships with education, and within our arts programs and exhibitions.
-We offer a summer “Art in the Park” program in a community setting, free of charge, to a diverse population.

 We understand that equity is more than just inclusion and representation; and we acknowledge that access to resources created uneven starting points for many individuals and groups within our community.
 We work toward providing equitable and fair treatment, access, and opportunity for all members in our community, while continuing to identify barriers that may have prevented the full participation of some within these communities.